No Anchor Support on Wiki pages

 In the case of the feature allready being documented, then please paste the URL into the note field so that interested parties can find the docu.

-#5 Updated by Tomas Pospisek about 9 years ago
+#5 Updated by Tomas Pospisek over 9 years ago

 Attached a docu patch.